Western American Art

 - Redrawing Boundaries: Perspectives on Western American Art, 2007

-All Petrie Institute publications including exhibition catalogues, and all Western Passages are available through the museum gift shop, and the University of Oklahoma Press.
+All Petrie Institute publications are available through the Denver Art Museum gift shop.
+Select exhibition catalogues and all Western Passages are also available through the University of Oklahoma Press.

 - Charles Deas and 1840s America, 2009.
 By Carol Clark, and published by the University of Oklahoma Press.